-- Do different types of ID Cards have different types of information?
-Why? - Get learners to record their learnings through a mind-map, table, or however they prefer to, for example, a list. - 3.
-Explore the following with the learners: - What does 'identity' mean to you?
+Learners will brainstorm the types of uses of ID Cards.
+Ask the guiding 1.
+10 mins questions: What are different types of ID Cards? ٠ Where do you see ID Cards being used?
+What information can you get about a person from their ID Card? ٠ Do different types of ID Cards have different types of information?
+Why? • 2.
+Get learners to record their 10 mins Add sample learnings through a mind-map, table, image here or however they prefer to, for example, a list.
+Explore the following with the learners: 3.
+What does 'identity' mean to you?
 Is it how you look?
-Your character?
-Where you come from?
-Or more? - Do you think the ID cards you just discussed capture such information? - Which details would you want to add or remove from ID Cards you see today?
-Why? - 4.
-Learners will explore their uniqueness and similarities with their partners or in a group: - What are 5 ways in which they are similar to each other? - What are 5 differences between them?

-Encourage children to not only think of physical attributes, but also personality traits.
+Your character? ٠ Where you come from?
+Or more?
+Do you think the ID cards you just discussed capture such information?
+10 mins Which details would you want to add or remove from ID Cards you see • today?
+Why?
+Learners will explore their uniqueness and similarities with their 4. partners or in a group: What are 5 ways in which they are similar to each other?
+What are 5 differences between them?
+10 mins Encourage children to not only think of physical attributes, but also personality traits.
 (Do they make friends easily?
 Are they hot-tempered?, etc.)